Garnet Career Center Nursing students prepare feast to learn to better care for patients

-CHARLESTON, WV (WOWK) Nursing students at Garnet Career Center prepared a huge feast with the help of their instructors.
+CHARLESTON, W.Va.
+(WOWK) – Nursing students at Garnet Career Center prepared a huge feast with the help of their instructors.
 Then they shared the food with the community.
 It wasn’t just a good deed.
 They did it to learn about the various types of diets their patients may need.

 “Just to see people actually want to learn about nutrition makes me happy,” said student Tyler Sloan, looking across a room packed full of people sampling the food.
 He and his classmates were learning about nutrition in a creative and interactive way.